x3dom/x3dom/doc/guide/components.rst

 X3DOM features a component system which allows you to load parts of the system at runtime.
 Components are a set of X3D nodes logically grouped together and put into a file.
 For example, the Geometry2D component consists of nodes named Arc2D, Circle2D, etc and is stored in a file named ``Geometry2D.js``.
 Those components are then further grouped into `profiles <http://www.web3d.org/x3d/specifications/OLD/ISO-IEC-19775-X3DAbstractSpecification/Part01/Architecture.html>`_ which combine them for specific application domains.
 For example there is a `core profile <http://www.web3d.org/x3d/specifications/OLD/ISO-IEC-19775-X3DAbstractSpecification/Part01/coreprofile.html>`_, an immersive profile, Interchange profile, and so on.
 Except for the full profile, profiles are an abstract concept and not reflected in file layout.

-While logical grouping like this falls mostly into the category of taxonomy and code organization, it can be used to load only the parts you need for your application.
+While logical grouping like this falls mostly into the category of code organization, it can be utilized to load only the parts you need for your application.
 With X3DOM there are two versions of the library in the distribution package:

     * the standard full profile file: ``x3dom.js``
-    * the core containing only basic nodes: ``x3dom.core.js``
+    * the core containing only basic nodes: ``x3dom-core.js``

 The full profile contains all the nodes of the official `X3D specification <http://www.web3d.org/x3d/specifications/OLD/ISO-IEC-19775-X3DAbstractSpecification/Part01/>`_, as far as they are implemented in X3DOM, merged into one file.

-When using ``x3dom.core.js`` you need to either include or dynamically load the nodes you need to render your model.
+When using ``x3dom-core.js`` you may need to either include or dynamically load additional nodes you need to render your model.
 This can be achieved by including the required node implementations files in your HTML using the ``<script>`` tag, or by instructing X3DOM to load the components at runtime.

+By default X3DOM comes with all the additional nodes merged into ``x3dom-more.js``.
+At the moment this file contains the following nodes:

+    * Geometry2D
+    * VolumeRendering

+If you are using ``x3dom-core.js`` and want to load the nodes above, you can use one of the methods described below.

 *Note:* It is recommended that you use the full X3DOM version (``x3dom.js``) in production environments - unless there is a very specific reason not to.
 The full version is compacted and optimized and in almost all cases the right way of including X3DOM.
 Should you opt for using the methods described here, you are trading negligible saving in initial download size for a much slower loading system, additional requests, way more complicated setup and maintenance, inability to use the browsers cache, problems with firewalls, proxy servers, CORS issues, CDNs, and not being able to run run locally without a web server.

 Static component loading